The Asset Management Review: Portugal

 Hence, unit-linked products are supervised by the insurance sector's regulator, the Portuguese Insurance and Pension Funds Supervisory Authority (ASF), in respect of their insurance component, and by the securities market regulator, the CMVM, in respect of their marketing.

-The legal framework for pension funds and their respective management entities is set out in Decree Law No. 12/2006 of 20 January, implementing Directive 2003/41/EC into Portuguese law.
+The legal framework for pension funds and their respective management entities is set out in Law No. 27/2020 of 23 July, implementing Directive 2016/2341/EU into Portuguese law.
 This legal framework is to be construed in accordance with MiFID II.
 Pension funds are supervised by the ASF.

 Private equity and venture capital